Skip to main content

 ComponentPurposeDetails

-Raspberry Pi Pico 2WMain controllerRuns firmware and manages motors
+Raspberry Pi Pico 2WMain controllerRuns firmware and manages motor control logic

 Hardware Overview

-• The stepper motor is controlled through step sequences sent to the ULN2003 driver board.
+• The stepper motor receives its control signals from the Pico through a ULN2003 driver board.

 Schematics